RileyQuiroz/CS3398_Project/README.md

 ## Untitled bullethell game
+## Team
-> Team: Oscar Morones, Riley Quiroz, Joseph S., Emilio Aldaco
+> Oscar Morones, Riley Quiroz, Joseph S., Emilio Aldaco
-> We are creating a bullethell style game using python
-> We are making this game for people who enjoy bullethell games
-> Impact: make a great bullethell game for the masses
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+## Description
+> We are creating a bullethell-style game using Python and Pygame.
+The game will feature fast-paced, challenging gameplay where the player must dodge a constant barrage of enemy bullets while aiming to defeat enemies and complete levels.
+> The game is designed for gamers who enjoy high-intensity, skill-based gameplay.
+Our target audience includes fans of the bullethell genre and players who are looking for a challenging and immersive experience.
+> We are developing this game to provide an exciting and engaging gaming experience that tests players' reflexes and strategic thinking.
+We hope to create a game that challenges the player while offering a sense of achievement as they progress through increasingly difficult levels.

 ## Table of Contents
 * [General Info](#general-information)